MinchinWeb/blog.minchin.ca/content/20060502-public-ip-address.md

 different from you computer's IP address if you are behind a proxy or a firewall.
 People with high-speed internet access often have a fixed IP address, which is sometimes a concern, and often, hence the firewall.
-Those using dail-up internet typically have a new IP address assigned to them each time they log in.
+Those using dial-up internet typically have a new IP address assigned to them each time they log in.